A robust multi-asset strategy depends on strong portfolio construction and dynamic management.

 Implementing ideas in a cost-effective manner is key to any successful multi-asset strategy.
 One crucial decision is the choice between active and passive strategies.
 This debate is usually couched as binary; however, a blend of both strategies can work well.

 For example, we prefer to take a passive approach when allocating to large-cap US and Japanese equities.
 These markets are informationally efficient and liquid, making it difficult for an active fund manager to outperform.
 But in other, less-crowded markets, skilled fund managers can materially improve outcomes for their clients.
-Moreover, asset classes such as emerging market small-cap equities offer attractive expected returns but at additional risk to larger developed equity markets, so it makes sense to be more discerning when selecting companies for investment.
+Moreover, asset classes such as emerging market small-cap equities can offer the potential for more attractive expected returns but at additional risk to larger developed equity markets, so it makes sense to be more discerning when selecting companies for investment.

-While our approach to portfolio construction is robust and sustainable, that doesn’t mean we never need to tweak the composition of the MAF range.
+While we believe our approach to portfolio construction is robust and sustainable, that doesn’t mean we never need to tweak the composition of the MAF range.
 Research shows that having the wrong asset allocation poses a threat to long-term investment performance.
 Taking the realist’s view, we are always prepared to adjust the sails.

 Responding when the wind changes